peterjc/thapbi-pict/docs/examples/woody_hosts/classify.rst

     summary/thapbi-pict.ITS1.onebp.tsv
     summary/thapbi-pict.ITS1.tally.tsv

-If you have the ``biom-format`` Python library installed, there will also be a ``summary/thapbi-pict.ITS1.onebp.biom`` file as well, equivalent to the data in ``summary/thapbi-pict.ITS1.tally.tsv`` potentially more useful for export to other analysis tools.
+If you have the ``biom-format`` Python library installed, adding ``--biom`` to the command line will result in a ``summary/thapbi-pict.ITS1.onebp.biom`` file as well, equivalent to the data in ``summary/thapbi-pict.ITS1.tally.tsv`` but potentially more useful for export to other analysis tools.

 Intermediate TSV files
 ----------------------